 Evaluating "Ease of Set-Up" is almost becoming moot.
 Compact modern electronics, networked with a smartphone like all these watches are, are equipped with set-up interfaces that are remarkably complete.
 We experience, anymore, precious little variation in the set-up procedure between one product and the next.
 The Garmin is no exception.
 All you need to do is charge it, download the app to your phone, and follow the instructions on the app.

-Future iterations of this review will likely omit this category and readjust our scoring metrics to reflect the idea that, by then, all GPS watches will have pretty much standardized, easy set ups.
-We really hope for full consolidation of the ease of set up.
-For now, there are just minor variations between the products.
-Notably, the Polar M400 took almost an hour to sync, initially.
-Also, the interface of the Nixon Mission is curated by the generalized, open source Google "Android Wear" app.
-This app is shared by a number of smart watches and isn't optimized for athletes.
+There are only minor variations between the products in this category.
+Notably, the Polar M400 took almost an hour to sync initially.
+There is also the generalized, open source Google "Android Wear" app.
+This app is shared by a number of smartwatches and isn't optimized for athletes.
 One can deduce important info, but it isn't as easy to get going as the apps from Garmin and the others.

 The Fenix 5 isn't cheap.
 While we think the Fenix 5 is worth the cost, we recommend the Forerunner 935, which is lighter and a slightly better product.

 Garmin hit the ball into the stands with the Fenix 5, but then they hit it out of the park with the Forerunner 935.
 The Fenix 5 is fully featured, has excellent battery life and is a snap to use, but as progress marches on in this category, there are now better options out there.